Sweetened beverage: Health effects of artificially sweetened beverages

 Non-nutritive sweeteners (NNSs) have been introduced into the market in non-caloric drinks such as diet sodas.
 These artificial sweeteners are popular due to the growing demand for alternatives to SSBs.
-Consumption of artificially sweetened beverages (ASBs) with low-caloric NNSs has risen worldwide in recent years, with reports of consumption in approximately 30% of adults and 15% of children in USA between 2007 and 2008.
+Consumption of artificially sweetened beverages (ASBs) with low-caloric NNSs has risen worldwide in recent years, with reports of consumption in approximately 30% of adults and 15% of children in the USA between 2007 and 2008.

 The American Cancer Society and the Public Health Law Center have stated that "Although the federal government and expert panels have deemed some artificial sweeteners safe from a food safety perspective, the science is not conclusive when it comes to other health impacts from drinking artificially sweetened beverages".
 In 2023, the World Health Organization published a new guideline on artificial sweeteners advising against their use to control body weight or reduce the risk of noncommunicable diseases.
 They concluded that replacing sugar sweeteners with artificial sweeteners did not promote weight loss in the long term in adults and children.

-Epidemiological studies have been conducted to see whether or not artificially sweetened beverages pose risk for the development of certain diseases.
-Due to its ability to dissociate the sensation of sweet from caloric intake via hormonal changes, they may increase appetite and promote larger food consumption and weight gain.
+Epidemiological studies have been conducted to see whether or not artificially sweetened beverages pose a risk for the development of certain diseases.
+Due to their ability to dissociate the sensation of sweet from caloric intake via hormonal changes, they may increase appetite and promote larger food consumption and weight gain.
 Studies have found various negative health outcomes associated with ASBs, including weight gain, obesity and an increased risk of hypertension and type II diabetes.

 High consumption of artificially sweetened beverages is associated with an increased risk of all-cause mortality and cardiovascular disease (CVD) mortality.

 The National Cancer Institute, Cancer Council Australia and Cancer Research UK have stated there is no convincing evidence that artificial sweeteners cause cancer.